Timeline of the National Hockey League: 1942–1967: Original Six era

-Expansion years (1967–91)
+1967–1991: Expansion era

 Twelve teams (1967–70)

 The 1967 expansion doubled the number of teams in the league, with an upfront expansion fee of $2 million each ($ million today).
 For the 1967–68 season, six new teams were added to the NHL: the California Seals, the Los Angeles Kings, the Minnesota North Stars, the Philadelphia Flyers, the Pittsburgh Penguins, and the St. Louis Blues.

-Within a month into their first season, the California Seals were renamed the Oakland Seals.
+Within a month into their first season, the California Seals became the Oakland Seals.